pricechecker

 Customer research effect

-If the customer learns that the price of the product is higher or lower for the time being, then they would show interest in buying the product when the price of the product would drop.
+If the customer learns that the price of the product is higher or lower for the time being, then they would show interest in buying the product when the price of the product drops.

 Many customers would like to bargain while buying a product.
 They show more interest in buying the products in a bundle over a single product.